Assassination of Martin Luther King Jr.: Memphis

 King traveled to Memphis, Tennessee, in support of striking African-American city sanitation workers.
-The workers had staged a walkout on February 11, 1968, to protest unequal wages and working conditions imposed by mayor Henry Loeb.
-At the time, Memphis paid black workers significantly lower wages than it did white workers.
-There were no city-issued uniforms, no restrooms, no recognized union, and no grievance procedure for the numerous occasions on which they were underpaid.
-During Loeb's tenure as mayor, conditions did not significantly improve, and the gruesome February 1968 deaths of two workers in a garbage-compacting truck turned mounting tensions into a strike.
+At the time, Memphis paid black workers a wage of just $1 an hour.
+There were also no city-issued uniforms, no restrooms, no recognized union, and no grievance procedure for the numerous occasions on which they were underpaid.

+These unethical conditions were imposed by mayor Henry Loeb, and during his tenure, conditions did not significantly improve.
+This, along with the deaths of two workers in a garbage-compacting truck on February 1, 1968, caused workers to conspire to stage a strike to protest on February 11, 1968.
+The strike took place the following day, and lasted for over two months.